You are here

 Geographical disparities in health present important research and policy challenges.
 Disparities can be indicative of different forms of spatially patterned advantage or disadvantage.
 Local age and sex-standardised hospital admissions rates can provide insights into health disparities and may act as input into health geographic research or local policy instruments, such as Joint Area Health Needs Assessments (JSNAs).

 The data represent in-patient data for HES.
 HES has near-complete coverage of NHS commissioned hospital admissions in England.
 Coding of diagnoses may vary in consistency but has been validated for research and auditing purposes in an earlier study.
-The estimates only related to events recorded in a hospital setting.
-They do not include out-patient data, events recorded in primary care and data on self-rated health.

 Controller: